Skip to main content

 • Any research experience the student might possess.

 Another prerequisite is the knowledge of at least one foreign language besides the official language of the second cycle programme the student attends.
-The language’s knowledge level is defined by the regulation of postgraduate studies of each second cycle programme.
+The knowledge level of the language is defined by the regulations governing postgraduate studies in each second cycle programme.

 Moreover, the regulation defines the maximum number of admitted postgraduate students in the particular second cycle programme in relevance to the number of undergraduate students and the number of professors of the corresponding department.